-Studio 300, Fountaindale's digital media creation center, offers dedicated equipment, computers, production spaces and collaboration rooms to serve the latest hardware and software technology needs of the Fountaindale community.
+Studio 300, Fountaindale’s digital media creation center, offers dedicated equipment, computers, software, production spaces and collaboration rooms.
 Use of Studio 300 is governed by the policy established by the Library Board of Trustees and any applicable rules or regulations adopted by the Library.
-The Library Director as the executor of the policy for the Board of Trustees has discretion in determining what use is "in the best interest of the Library" and is authorized to act accordingly, including limiting the use of Studio 300 by individuals whose activities interfere with Library operations, adversely affect public safety, or cause public disturbances.
+The Executive Director as the executor of the policy for the Board of Trustees has discretion in determining what use is “in the best interest of the Library” and is authorized to act accordingly, including limiting the use of Studio 300 by individuals whose activities interfere with Library operations, adversely affect public safety, or cause public disturbances.
 The Board of Trustees may modify, amend or supplement this policy, as it deems necessary and appropriate.

 Studio 300 is intended for small groups or individuals who seek to create and edit media projects involving, but not limited to, video, audio, music, photography, digitization and illustration.